 Building a Better Future for Students in the Philippines

 The Foundation partnered with our facilities team to construct a library at Masamat Elementary School in Pampanga, Philippines.
 With the support of a $15,000 Foundation grant, we were able to provide vendor selection and sourcing, ensure construction standards, and oversee the construction through completion.
 As a result of our hard work and support, current and future students, as well as members of the Masamat community, including our employees and their families, will be able to enjoy the educational promises the new library holds.

 "It is really necessary for students to have references where they can get information they need for their lessons," said Macor Martinex, "By building a library, it will help all the students of Masamat Elementary School get to know the past and the latest information in all areas."

 Denver School Aspirations Become Reality

-This fall alone, the Foundation donated $50,000 towards technological equipment for the school’s third grade class.
+In the fall of 2013 alone, the Foundation donated $50,000 towards technological equipment for the school’s third grade class.
 In addition to the donation, 130 IT professionals volunteered their time to ensure that the technological transition was seamless.

 "We are honored to receive this commitment from TeleTech," said David Singer, Lead Founder and Head of School, University Preparatory School.
 "TeleTech’s support as a corporate sponsor is critical in helping us prepare our scholars for college.
 The support of the employees and their participation in the program is a vote of confidence for University Prep scholars and we are grateful for their individual contributions."